Burglary Lawyer In Lubbock

 If you or someone close to you has been arrested for burglary in Lubbock, you are facing a situation that can change the course of your life.
 A burglary accusation often means a felony record is on the line, along with the risk of jail or prison.
 You may be trying to keep your family calm while you feel anything but calm yourself.

 At Eckman Law Firm, PLLC, I focus my criminal defense practice on burglary and related property crimes.
 I defend people in Lubbock County courts who never expected to be in this position and who need straightforward advice, not lectures.
 When you contact me, my job is to listen carefully, explain what the charge really means, and help you see what options are realistically available.
+From the first call, I work to give you clear information about where your case stands and what will happen next, so you are not guessing about your future.
+You do not have to navigate court hearings, prosecutors, and legal paperwork on your own.

 Are you facing burglary charges in Texas?
 Call Eckman Law Firm, PLLC today at (432) 223-9427 or contact us online to schedule a meeting with our burglary attorney in Lubbock!